lsst-dm/dmtn-094/index.rst

 Portal Aspect (Firefly)
 -----------------------

-When a user first logs into the portal, they will be redirected to CILogon.
+When a user first logs into the portal, they will be redirected to the token server.
 They may select either NCSA as their Identity Provider or their home institution.
 CILogon executes the login, ultimately returning information about who the user is at NCSA to the portal aspect through CILogon’s OpenID Connect interface.
 This providers the Portal aspect with an access token and a refresh token.

+In OAuth2, the SciToken is an access token.
+A service like Firefly is an OAuth2 client and will also receive a refresh token (allowing it to generate additional SciTokens, since the access token is relatively short-lived).
+When calls are made to DAX, the SciToken (an access token) is used as a HTTP Bearer token (e.g.,
+``Authorization: Bearer [TOKEN]``).

 Portal to DAX
 -------------